 2nd place prize is a $500.00 scholarship toward continuing education of choice.

-By participating as a Gold sponsor, your company receives on-screen credit and is recognized in all promotional spots.
-In addition, your company will be honorably mentioned at the presentation of the grants.
+In addition to being proud to partner with INFSD to engage the community through educational grants, by participating as a Gold sponsor, your company receives on-screen credit and is recognized in all promotional spots.
+In addition, your company will also be honorably mentioned at the presentation of the grants.

-Full advertisements for election coverage where a large number of local viewers will tune in to find out about local elections.
+Full advertisements for election coverage where a large number of local viewers will tune in to find out about local elections and their candidates.
 The advertisement will be inserted shortly after the episode begins.

 INFSD short documentaries include investigative journalism and highlights of outstanding citizens.
 INFSD anticipates a large number of local viewers tuning into our short documentaries.

-Honorable mention at the end of all local reporting throughout the year including local news, events and non-election interviews.
+Honorable mention during local reporting throughout the year including local news, events and non-election interviews.

 SUBJECT Sponser/Member Info